What is Open-Heart Surgery?

 “Inadequate perfusion of organs and tissues” means that the bypass machine is not as efficient of a pump as your own heart, so some organs and tissues get a little less blood flow during surgery than they would normally.
 These organs protect themselves by slowing down.
 However, this is rare during modern cardiopulmonary bypass.

 “Activation of a systemic inflammatory response” means that the heart-lung machine activates the body to release chemicals and cells that cause inflammation.
-This is why children after cardiopulmonary bypass can be somewhat swollen and their lungs can become “wet.”
+This is why after cardiopulmonary bypass, children can be swollen and their lungs can become “wet.”
 Lasix (a medicine that helps your child get rid of fluid by urinating) is usually given after surgery.
-“Embolization” occurs when a particle breaks loose and travels from one location in the body to another.
-Both air and clots can break lose and embolize and can cause a potentially dangerous event (such as stroke).
-A potentially significant, yet rare, complication of cardiopulmonary bypass is neurologic injury resulting in stroke or seizures.

 Incidence of Open-Heart Surgery in Children

-In the United States, approximately 22,000 pediatric open heart procedures are performed each year.
+In the United States, approximately 22,000 pediatric open-heart procedures are performed each year.
 These procedures are done safely in younger children.

 Open-Heart Surgery Success